bytedance/bhook/README.md

 ### 4. Add packaging options

-If you are using bhook in an SDK project, you may need to avoid packaging libbytehook.so into your AAR, so as not to encounter duplicate libbytehook.so file when packaging the app project.
+If you are using ByteHook in an SDK project, you may need to avoid packaging libbytehook.so into your AAR, so as not to encounter duplicate libbytehook.so file when packaging the app project.

 ```Gradle
 android {